-Bella Bella, also known as Waglisla meaning "river inlet", is the home of the Heiltsuk Nation and located on the east coast of Campbell Island in the Central Coastal region of British Columbia, Canada.
+Bella Bella, is the home of the Heiltsuk Nation and located on the east coast of Campbell Island in the Central Coastal region of British Columbia, Canada.
 Bella Bella is located 181 km north of Port Hardy and 144 km west of Bella Coola.

 With a population of 1,400, Bella Bella is the largest community to be found on the Central Coast north of Queen Charlotte Strait and the Heilstuk are strong, outspoken leaders.

 The 2015 herring season saw a crisis erupt over a long-simmering dispute between the Heiltsuk and The Department of Fisheries and Oceans (DFO).
 Citing concern for the stocks and Heiltsuk rights, the Heiltsuk occupied the local DFO office for 4 days, and on Oct 28, 2015 they made a Declaration of Title & Rights.

 In November 2016 it was announced that all efforts to appeal to the Federal Government to stop the Enbridge Northern Gateway Project was successful.
 The Heiltsuk personally presented at these hearings.
 The Heiltsuk continue the work to protect their lands, waters and all the inhabitants.

 REASONS TO BRAG

 Alexa Gladstone-Brown & Astrid Wilson creators of The Next Generation won the Runner up Best Documentary

 This is a personal film that combines beauty, truth and solutions for ways to move forward in the face of racist stereotypes around indigenous people.